 The Black Diamond Storm has all the main features of the other two Black diamond headlamps in this review and is an excellent choice.
 However, it is the heaviest of the three making it slightly less comfortable.

-The Coast HL7 Focusing headlamp provides outstanding performance at around the same price as the Black Diamond Revolt.
+The Coast HL7 Headlamp provides outstanding performance at around the same price as the Black Diamond Revolt.
 The focusing ring allows you to adjust between the flood and spot modes effortlessly and in spot mode the beam length reaches 120m out performing even our best overall headlamp.

-The Coast HL7 Focusing headlamp boasts excellent performance with an intuitive focusing ring making it the perfect lamp for trail finding on short to medium distance hikes.
+The Coast HL7 Headlamp boasts excellent performance with an intuitive focusing ring making it the perfect lamp for trail finding on short to medium distance hikes.

 The Fenix HP25R provides a unique turbo mode and variety of settings making it a premium product for advanced hikers.
 However, it is very heavy and we therefore do not recommend it for long night hikes.